muqsit-azeem/pomdp-explainable-strategies/README.md

    ```
    cd qualitative
    ```
-   go to the respective folder and run:
+   Pick the desired folder and run:
    ```
    run_all.sh
    ```